Top 10 Landmark in Kent for Weekend Road Trips

 3. Leeds Castle

-Leeds Castle, considered one of the most impressive castles in the world, is a historic landmark set in the heart of Kent.
+Leeds Castle, considered one of the most impressive castles in the world, is a beautiful place and a historic landmark set in the heart of Kent.
 With a history dating back over 900 years, it’s been a royal residence, a hunting lodge, and even a retreat for Henry VIII and his wives.

 The castle sits on an island surrounded by a lake, offering great views.
 Explore the landscaped gardens or the wide parkland for a relaxing afternoon.